Councils across the north and north-east have spent more than £60million drafting in consultants, the Press and Journal can reveal.

 Last night, North East MSP Liam Kerr said the spending on consultants was due to budget constraints.

 “When a decision is made to bring in outside expertise, councils must ensure they are getting value for money” he said.

 “Ongoing expenditure should also be reviewed regularly to avoid any unnecessary spending.”

-SNP councillor Richard Thomson, chairman of Aberdeenshire Council’s policy and resources committee, that while figure for the region may come as a “surprise” it is only part of the overall spend.
+SNP councillor Richard Thomson said that while figures for the region may come as a “surprise” it is only part of the overall spend.